Radon Testing Experts For Birmingham Alabama Families for over two Decades

 Griffith Home Analysis has been performing radon gas inspections since 1994 throughout out Birmingham area as well as Jefferson, Shelby Counties and Central Alabama.
+We have extensive experience sampling measurements in the the local areas.
 We do not install or sell radon mitigation systems.
 We only offer third party non biased testing and opinions.
 Our experience includes hundreds of residences, many commercial and multifamily test sites.
 We offer residential EPA listed testing as well as radon in granite countertop testing, radon water testing and open air land testing.
 Our test typically includes both passive charcoal sampling and simultaneous solid state continuous radon monitors.

 PLEASE CALL OUR OFFICE FOR MORE INFORMATION OR TO SCHEDULE A RADON TEST